-These deep dark decadently rich Flourless Chocolate Cake Halloween Cats will make adults forget that they are too old to collect candy on Halloween.
-Who needs a candy bar, when you can enjoy a lusciously creamy chocolate cake that’s been infused with a rich brewed coffee?
+These deep, dark, decadently rich Chocolate Cat Cakes will make adults forget that they are too old to collect candy on Halloween.
+Who needs a candy bar, when you can enjoy a lusciously creamy chocolate cake?

 These flourless chocolate cakes are so creamy, much like a cheesecake, and have an intense chocolate flavor that is enhanced by a shot of richly flavored coffee.

 I thought the individual-sized chocolate cakes would make a wonderful dessert to serve at our Halloween party, so I just had to decorate them.
 I used modeling chocolate decorations to turn my cakes into black cats.
 They looked amazing on our dessert table.

 Let's make some cat cakes.

 Flourless Chocolate Cakes: (This recipe is adapted from Cooks Illustrated.)